InahiDev/P7_Groupomania_backend/README.md

 ```/relog``` for relog (POST)</br>
 ```/unsubscribe``` for account deletion (DELETE)</br>
 </br>
-Once loged in, the server will give you back a token ancrypting your user ID (UUIDv4), your role (admin or not).
+Once loged in, the server will give you back a token encrypting your user ID (UUIDv4), your role (admin or not).
 This token will allow you access to the rest of the API.</br>

 ### Post routes.